 6. Centralization of the means of communication and transport in the hands of the state.

 In America, there is the FCC and things of that sort (even the new Internet Czar).
-For transportation, America has the FAA, Department of Transportation, all those government weigh-stations, regulated trucking, interstate regulations by the Surface Transportation Board and the new TSA, and even a stake in car companies.
+For transportation there is the Department of Transportation (with all of its agencies), America has the FAA, the Federal Highway Administration, government weigh-stations (everywhere), regulated trucking, the Federal Railroad Administration, the Federal Transit Administration, interstate regulations by the Surface Transportation Board and the new TSA, and the Federal Government even has a stake in car companies.

 7. Extension of factories and instruments of production owned by the state; the bringing into cultivation of waste lands, and the improvement of the soil generally in accordance with a common plan.

-The approximation of this in America are unions (most of them aligned with the government in varying degrees).
+The approximation of this in America is the union (or, rather, unions: most of them aligned with the government in varying degrees).

 8. Equal obligation of all to work.
 Establishment of industrial armies, especially for agriculture.